aaron-grau/curic/javascript/projects/snake/README.md

 * Create a `main.js` file in the `js` folder.
 This will be the file that requires your game's classes and begins the game once the DOM is loaded.
 It will also be the entry point for webpack.
-* Create your `webpack.config.js` file.
-Specify a context, an entry file, and an output object.
-The output object should have a `path` and `filename`.
-See your other games for guidance on constructing this file.

 ## Phase I: `Snake` and `Board`